wjzhengsh/keymgmt/keyprotect_envelope.md

     <caption style="caption-side:bottom;">Table 2.
 Inputs required for key wrapping in {{site.data.keyword.keymanagementserviceshort}}</caption>
 </table>

 If you send a wrap request without specifying the plaintext to encrypt, the AES-GCM encryption algorithm generates and converts a plaintext to an unintelligible form of data called a ciphertext.
 This process outputs a 256-bit DEK with new key material.
-The system then uses the AES-SIV key-wrapping algorithm, which wraps the DEK and its key material with the specified root key.
+The system then uses an AES key-wrapping algorithm, which wraps the DEK and its key material with the specified root key.
 A successful wrap operation returns a base64 encoded wrapped DEK that you can store in a {{site.data.keyword.cloud_notm}} app or service.

 ## Unwrapping keys
 {: #unwrapping}